Fresh Peach Recipes

 Recipe: Two-Step Fresh Peach Pound Cake

 Once you've made a batch of this you will wonder how you got by for so long without it.
 Spoon this incredibly versatile and saucy condiment over vanilla ice cream for an easy summer dessert.
-Or use it as a topper for pound cake or oatmeal or as the filling for a cobbler or tart.
+Or use it as a topper for pound cake or oatmeal, or as the filling for a cobbler or tart.
 Bonus: It’s also a flavorful accompaniment to grilled meats.
 However you prefer your Macerated Peaches with Ancho-Cinnamon Sugar, you'll love the combination of spicy and sweet that you get in every single bite.
 As one reviewer remarked, this is a "really unique dessert.
 My guests loved it."
 We are sure yours will too.

 Recipe: Baked Brie with Jezebel Peaches

 When working with a limited palette, good ingredients make all the difference.
 We call for vanilla beans here because they impart fragrance and thousands of tiny, flavorful specks.
-They're worth the splurge, but feel free to substitute 2 tsp. vanilla extract for the beans.
+They're worth the splurge, but feel free to substitute 2 teaspoons of vanilla extract for the beans.
 And if you like, trade the homemade whipped cream for a scoop of ice cream.
 What's so beautiful about this dish is how it is presented: peaches and cherries that have soaked in a beautiful Riesling mixture are dolloped with whipped cream.
 They look gorgeous and taste even better.

 Recipe: Peach-Berry Crumble